Myocardial Infarction (MI) - Heart Attack

 There are several causes of myocardial infarction, which are often related to underlying cardiovascular risk factors.

-One of the primary causes of myocardial infarction is atherosclerosis, which is the buildup of plaque in the arteries that supply blood to the heart muscle.
-The plaque is made up of cholesterol, fat, and other substances that can accumulate over time and narrow the artery, reducing the flow of blood.
+One of the primary causes of myocardial infarction is atherosclerosis, the buildup of plaque in the arteries that supply blood to the heart muscle.
+The plaque is made up of cholesterol, fat, and other substances that can accumulate over time and narrow the artery, reducing blood flow.
 Eventually, the plaque can rupture, leading to the formation of a blood clot that blocks the artery, resulting in a heart attack.

 Other causes of myocardial infarction include coronary artery spasms, which are sudden contractions of the muscles in the artery that can reduce or block blood flow to the heart muscle.
 This can occur spontaneously or may be triggered by drugs or emotional stress.